Zerocchi/rafiq_utils/README.md

 will move *1.txt* until *1000.txt* into folders separated by 10 steps (1-10, 11-20, etc).

+***NOTE: Make sure the naming of the files are correct.
+The script make no effort to validate file names.***

 If step isn't specified, the default **10** will be used.

 ## txt_gen.bat

 **(OPTIONAL)**

 Use `txt_gen` batch script to generate empty text files incrementally.
+Useful for testing `mover.bat` to ensure it's working correctly.

 Usage: